jthingelstad/thingles.github.io/_posts/2007/2007-03-15-were-getting-a-dog.md

 She's a terrier-poodle cross.
 We'll get her on Wednesday.
 I'm really excited, and need to learn a lot about dogs.

-**We need to figure out a name!** We've got some ideas, but if you think of something that seems great **give us your suggestion** by [commenting here](http://thingelstad.com/s/were-getting-a-dog/img)!